-Funded by the Arts & Humanities Research Council (AHRC), the Encyclopaedia of Shakespeare’s language project brings a new method of language research – the corpus approach – into the heart of Shakespearean studies.
+Funded by the Arts & Humanities Research Council (AHRC), the Encyclopedia of Shakespeare’s language project brings a new method of language research – the corpus approach – into the heart of Shakespearean studies.
 It affords fresh insights into Shakespeare’s use of language at multiple levels – words, phrases, semantic themes, character profiles and more.
 In particular, it reveals what Shakespeare’s language meant to the Elizabethans through the analysis of millions of words written by his contemporaries.
-The two-volume encyclopaedia will be published by Bloomsbury.
-The project will not only share the rich resources it produces to generate the encyclopaedia, but enable users to deploy them for their own purposes.
+The two-volume encyclopedia will be published by Bloomsbury.
+The project will not only share the rich resources it produces to generate the encyclopedia, but enable users to deploy them for their own purposes.